 If such a reason led you to delay payment of taxes, then the IRS may remove some or all of the penalties charged on your tax debt.
 The IRS may choose to reduce penalties in some cases.
 The decision on whether to remove or reduce depends entirely on the judgment of the IRS agent looking at the case.
 The IRS is more likely to remove or reduce failure to pay penalties than failure to file penalties.
 The IRS is not very forgiving when it comes to unfiled taxes.

 IRS penalties and interest are charged precisely to encourage taxpayers to pay their tax debt as early as possible.
 Even if the IRS has not initiated collection actions, penalties and interest alone provide enough reason to resolve tax debt at the earliest opportunity.
 The longer you wait, the bigger your tax debt grows.

 If you do not feel up to resolving your tax debt on your own, you can contact a licensed tax professional or a tax resolution service.
 Tax professionals have experience working with the IRS to resolve tax debt, and will be able to advise you on how to best resolve your tax debt issues.

-Article last modified on August 13, 2018.
+Article last modified on January 10, 2019.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Penalties & Interest: Don’t Overpay The IRS - AMP.
+Mobile users may also access the AMP Version: IRS Penalties & Interest: Don’t Overpay The IRS - AMP.